Message sticks on the Songline

 Our combined research

 We are aiming to reconstruct the histories and meanings of message sticks in Southeast Australia, along a significant Songline that passes through Dr Barker’s country from Queensland through Corner Country to South Australia.
+(Other aspects of the project will involve different collaborators in Arnhem Land, the Tiwi Islands and Victoria.)

 Settlers collected message sticks in great numbers between 1880s and 1910s.
 Many of these objects disappeared.
 Others ended up in the storage facilities of ethnographic collections in different parts of the world.
 Dr Kelly’s task has been to locate surviving message sticks in collecting institutions and to trace their individual life histories.
 With direction from Indigenous collaborators he has been trying to re-associate them with their traditional Countries of origin.